 Exactly.

-But the bottom line is that in terms of these investigations, and you mentioned them before, we've had him in the House, we've had him in the Senate, the FBI, the Mueller report.
+But the bottom line is that in terms of these investigations, and you mentioned them before, we've had them in the House.

 Americans do not have the appetite for all this going forward.

-They want problem solved, the crisis at the border, opioid crisis, pick your problem.
+They want problems solved, the crisis at the border, opioid crisis, pick your problem.

-The most recent poll I saw was incredible, but 65% of the American people say that we should accept the attorney general's final conclusion on obstruction of justice.
+The most recent poll I saw was incredible, that 65% of the American people say that we should accept the Attorney General's final conclusion on obstruction of justice.

 In the court of public opinion, this will go very badly if Democrats continue to go down this road, Sean.

-Uh, the only thing missing, the only grand jury material was one sentence and seven partial sentences.
+The only thing missing, the only grand jury material, was one sentence and seven partial sentences.

 I don't think the Attorney General could be more accommodating.